All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can lifestyle changes alone reverse insulin resistance without medication?

 In some cases, yes.
 Regular exercise, reduced refined carbohydrate intake, adequate sleep, and weight loss can all improve insulin sensitivity.
-However, for many people, the metabolic cycle of insulin resistance makes it extremely difficult to lose enough weight through lifestyle changes alone, and a GLP-1 medication can help break through that barrier .
+But for many people, the metabolic cycle of insulin resistance makes it extremely difficult to lose enough weight through lifestyle changes alone, and a GLP-1 medication can help break through that barrier .

 How long do I need to take a GLP-1 medication?